open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 ### Packaging

-All instrumentation packages MUST be of the form:
+All instrumentation packages SHOULD be of the form:

 ```
-go.opentelemetry.io/contrib/instrumentation/{PACKAGE}
+go.opentelemetry.io/contrib/instrumentation/{IMPORT_PATH}/otel{PACKAGE_NAME}
 ```

-Where `{PACKAGE}` is the name of the package being instrumented.
+Where the [`{IMPORT_PATH}`](https://golang.org/ref/spec#ImportPath) and [`{PACKAGE_NAME}`](https://golang.org/ref/spec#PackageName) are the standard Go identifiers for the package being instrumented.

 For example:

-- `go.opentelemetry.io/contrib/instrumentation/github.com/gorilla/mux`
+- `go.opentelemetry.io/contrib/instrumentation/github.com/gorilla/mux/otelmux`
-- `go.opentelemetry.io/contrib/instrumentation/gopkg.in/macaron.v1`
+- `go.opentelemetry.io/contrib/instrumentation/gopkg.in/macaron.v1/otelmacaron`
-- `go.opentelemetry.io/contrib/instrumentation/database/sql`
+- `go.opentelemetry.io/contrib/instrumentation/database/sql/otelsql`

-Consequentially, this means that all instrumentation MUST be contained in a sub-directory structure matching the package name.
+Exceptions to this rule do exist.
+For example, the [runtime](./runtime) instrumentation does not instrument a Go package and does not fit this structure.

 ### Contents